 When planting near citrus trees, avoid plants that have deeper roots as they can compete and even damage the shallow citrus tree roots.
 These plants include tubers and root vegetables such as potatoes, sweet potatoes, and carrots, along with other fruit trees.

-While most fruit trees have 90% of their roots in the first 2 feet of soil, they do have a few deeper roots, such as a taproot, that can compete with citrus trees.
+While most fruit trees have 90% of their roots in the first 2 feet of soil (source), they do have a few deeper roots that can compete with citrus trees.
 For this reason, plant other fruit trees 18-25 feet away.

 Can Potted Citrus Trees Have Companion Plants?

 For potted citrus trees, it’s generally not a good idea to plant a companion plant in the same pot.
 Doing so can harm the growth of the potted citrus tree due to root spacing.
-Potted citrus trees have a finite amount of soil, and need to be repotted into a larger pot every 3-5 years.
+Potted citrus trees have a limited amount of soil and need to be repotted in a larger pot (with fresh potting soil) every 3-5 years.